-Last updated on 23 February 2021
+Last updated on 5 January 2022

-As a result, eating too much high-fat and carbohydrate-loaded meals might be detrimental to our health.
+As a result, eating too much high-fat and high-calorie meals might be detrimental to our health.
 This isn’t to say that we should stop eating at hawker centres, but rather that we should be more mindful of what is in our food and if our diets are suited for our lifestyles.

 Here are some tips on what foods to watch out for and the healthier options to make when dining at hawker centres.